cgarciae/ciclo/README.md

 ```

 ### Managed API 🧪
-The `managed` API aims to simplify the process of creating JAX programs for common patterns, such as `jit`, data parallelism with `pmap`, etc. To use this API, you need to define a compatible state type, which can be easily achieved by inheriting from `managed.ManagedState`.
+The `managed` API aims to simplify the process of creating JAX programs for common patterns, such as `jit`, data parallelism with `pmap`, etc. To use this API, you need to define a compatible state type, which can be easily achieved by creating an instance of `managed.ManagedState` or a subclass of it.

 ```python
 from ciclo import managed